callumbyers/microservice/README.md

 By running this application, you will have the ability to upload files to an assigned S3 bucket.
 To confirm the file was uploaded properly, you can immediately download it by clicking the download link that appears.

 ## Run the App
-There are two separate projects to run at the same time.
+There are two separate projects to run.

 1) To start the Koa server
     -npm install